GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Local and remote URL loading is supported
     - Local model files should be self-contained (embedded or binary)

-- Notes about SPLAT Viewer:
+- Special notes about SPLAT Viewer:
   - It is using [@pmndrs/drei-vanilla](https://github.com/pmndrs/drei-vanilla#splat) splat loader built around [antimatter15/splat](https://github.com/antimatter15/splat)
   - Supports both local blob and remote URL loading
   - It requires a good and fast graphics hardware